SabrinaJewson/aspotify/README.md

 also need an unrestricted non-private Spotify client open to get all the tests to run successfully, and you must not have any songs in your queue.

-## TODO
+## Planned

+- Add a blocking API.
+- Support other HTTP clients.
-Automatically send multiple requests when the limit is above Spotify's limit for functions that return `Page`/`CursorPage`.
+- Automatically send multiple requests when the limit is above Spotify's limit for functions that return `Page`/`CursorPage`.